1. Establish an Executive (Senior manager) sponsor for Aboriginal health – See attached role outline

 2. Develop an AQI role – See attached sample PD

 3. AQI role, ALO and Supervisor(s) to attend Quality Improvement Workshop training.

-Training for the Aboriginal Quality Improvement (AQI) role.
+Establish and train someone for the Aboriginal Quality Improvement (AQI) role.

-Questions to consider for this process step
+Questions to consider for this step

-(c) What CQI training is available, who should go and what qualifications/skills are required to undertake the training?
+- What CQI training is available, who should go and what qualifications/skills are required to undertake the training?